 Taking activated charcoal will reduce the amount of gas in the intestines as well as the odor associated with it.
 Activated charcoal is effective because it absorbs the toxins that contribute to the formation of intestinal gas.
 Activated charcoal can be taken to reduce existing symptoms, or as a preventative when taken before a meal that is likely to produce flatulence.

-In some countries it may be difficult to purchase activated charcoal capsules in store, but they are widely available online.
+In some countries, it may be difficult to purchase activated charcoal capsules in store, but you can get them easily and quickly online here.

 Apple Cider Vinegar

-Mix 1-2 Tbsp of apple cider vinegar in a glass of warm water and drink before meals that are likely to produce gas.
+Mix 1-2 Tbsp of organic, raw apple cider vinegar in a glass of warm water and drink before meals that are likely to produce gas.

 For quick relief from gas and bloating drink 1/4 – 1tsp of baking soda (sodium bicarbonate) dissolved in a small glass of warm water.